Camino de Santiago landscape

 You’ll be doing a lot of walking so leave any uncomfortable footwear behind.
 It should go without saying that this caveat also covers high heels because they’re certainly not suitable for all the hiking you’ll be doing along the way.

 Items like computers or overly large cameras that aren’t worth the additional weight they add to your pack.
-You can instead use your phone to take pictures and to post humble-brag Facebook status if you feel you must.
+You can instead use your phone to take pictures and post a humble brag on socials if you feel you must.

 FAQs about Hiking the Camino